saradindusengupta/data-Quality-Framework/README.md

-# data_quality_management
+# Data Quality Check library for Time Series Data
-Data Quality Check library for Time Series Data
+Library to check the validity of time series data and further analysis.